pfehrmann/boolean-lists/README.md

 - Install and setup docker and docker-compose
 - Setup your .env file.
 See below for details
 - Run `docker-compose up`
-- Setup your Keycloak
-- you may have to change the `keycloak.json` files of your server according to the clients you have setup and then restart.

 General information
 -------------------
 This project contains a backend using NodeJs and a frontend using react.
 The backend uses mongodb to store data.
-The application uses Keycloak with a MySQL database for user authentication.
+The application uses only the Spotify authentication for user authentication.

 .env
 ----
 This project relies on .env files for an easy setup.
 The only file should have to change to take advantage of this is `./.env`.
 Avaliable properties are:
-- `MYSQL_ROOT_PASSWORD` The root password for the MySQL database
-- `MYSQL_PASSWORD` the password for the MySQL database
-- `KEYCLOAK_PASSWORD` password for the Keycloak `admin` user
 - `CLIENT_ID` The Spotify client id.
 See the Spotify documentation on how to get one
 - `CLIENT_SECRET`the Spotify client secret.
 See the Spotify documentation on how to get one.
 Note: Make sure to never leak this to the public
 - `REDIRECT_URI` to where should Spotify redirect after login.
 Should be similar to  `http://localhost:3000/auth/spotify/callback`